apacheignite/documentation/sql/distributed-dml.md

 **UPDATE** and **DELETE** are the operations responsible for this, with former updating values in cache (per field or replacing them completely), and the latter removing entries from the cache.
 They both include **WHERE** clause that allows the user to specify which rows exactly must be modified.

 ##DML API
-API almost has not changed due to DML operations introduction - no new classes specific to DML queries and their results have been added
+API almost has not changed due to DML operations introduction - no new classes specific to DML queries and their results have been added, the only changes made are configuration related.
+Therefore, to execute a DML query, all you need is a good old `SqlFieldsQuery`.
+Its result will be `QueryCursor<List<?>>`, which is also unchanged, **but** this cursor for a DML query will have single "row" (represented by `List<?>`) and that list will have single `long` element that signifies **number of affected cache items**.

 ##Special columns
 As you may know, each Ignite's SQL table has two special columns - those are `_key` and `_val`.
 They correspond to complete key and value respectively, although of course the table most likely has also the columns corresponding to particular fields of key or value.